rikhuijzer/xrcf.org/content/blog/why-hard.md

 However, when working on a new feature or bug fix, I often find myself adding a test case and then leaving the code sit for a few days to think about the problem.
 Next, implementing it is often like wading through mud.
 I expect that this will become better with time because my brain will adjust, but currently it's surprisingly hard.
-That's why I want to write down my thoughts.
+That's why I want to write down my thoughts now that I still have "fresh eyes".
 This could be useful for myself to understand where the difficulties are so that I can improve the framework.
 And maybe it will be interesting for others too.
 So let's dive in.
 Remember that I said there are no side-effects?

-## Side-effects
+## Side-effects Everywhere

 There are plenty of side-effects inside a compiler.
 For example, take the following Python code: